qooxdoo/qooxdoo/documentation/manual/source/pages/core/understanding_properties.rst

     // one argument
     widget.setPadding(top+right+bottom+left);

-As you can see this can also reduce the code base and make it more userfriendly.
+As you can see this can also reduce the code base and make it more user-friendly.

 BTW: The values of a property group can also be given an array as first argument e.g. these two lines work identically: